 “All said and done, I thoroughly enjoyed my time at The Ohio State University studying Philosophy and Political Science.
 The professors who taught me, the courses I have taken, the people I met, directly and indirectly shaped who I am, and more importantly, gave me the tools to think for myself.
 I guess Philosophy is like a sort of knowledge best described as 'What is seen, cannot be unseen'.
 I can no longer pretend to live the unexamined life e.g. working mechanically 9-5, rushing to get a job just because everyone else has one.
 On top of that, Philosophy managed to instill a love of wisdom in me.
 I'm reading Marx and Adam Smith on my own out of pure interest and curiosity.
 Hopefully I will keep on learning, forever.”

-"I graduated from Ohio State in May 2014 with a Bachelor of Arts in Philosophy with a Minor in English.
+"I graduated from Ohio State in May 2014 with a Bachelor of Arts in Philosophy and a Minor in English.
 I immediately entered law school at Ohio State the following semester, graduating with my Juris Doctorate May 2017.
-After law school, I interned at the Department of Energy in Washington D.C, for the Ohio House Democratic Caucus and for the Ohio Environmental Council.
-Currently, I am the Ohio Environmental Council first Law Fellow.
+After law school, I became the Ohio Environmental Council’s first Law Fellow, where I use my legal writing skills to protect Ohio’s air, land and water.
 In addition to my legal pursuits, I am an independent science fiction and fantasy author and freelance editor.

 "Philosophy differs from other degrees because it changes how you think, as opposed to requiring you to regurgitate information onto a test.
 My philosophical studies directly impacted my choice to pursue a career in Environmental Law.
 In assessing what 'career' I chose to pursue, I thought not about what I wanted to do, but what I could do that could maximize well-being for the most people around me.
-My mind assessed my career path through a morally responsible philosophical lens, a lens that only exists because of my philosophy degree.
+Climate change poses the greatest threat to our planet and our species, so a career in environmental law was the only option in my mind.